5 Steps to Break Free from the Binge-Restrict Cycle

 You may also find yourself mentally restricting foods.
 With mental restriction, you may allow yourself to eat certain foods but feel like you shouldn’t.
 For example, you might eat pasta for dinner but still categorize that as a “bad” food and feel like it’s something you need to make up for.

 Just like physical restriction, mental restriction can produce feelings of shame, guilt, and loss of control around food.
+In fact mental restriction can lead to overeating just as much as physical restriction.

 The restriction phase can last anywhere from days or weeks to over a year.
 You may even feel a sense of pride or be motivated by your ability to control your eating at this stage.